-Don't be discouraged if you don't get a call back or you feel like you're getting the runaround.
+Don't be discouraged if you don't get a callback or you feel like you're getting the runaround.
 Persistence is key.
 If you commit to following up, do it - it sounds simple, but so many people don't do what they say they will.
 If the business commits to following up and doesn't, check back in.

-On average, it takes 5-8 contacts before you receive a contribution.
-Don't be a pest if they outright decline, but don't be scared to reach out multiple times until the manager is available to talk to you.
-Be sure to vary your communication style.
-If they aren't calling you back, try an email.
-If you can't get them on the phone, try connecting and messaging on LinkedIn.
+On average, it takes 3-7 contacts before you receive a contribution.
+Don't be a pest if they outright decline, but don't be scared to leave multiple voicemails or pop in a few times until the manager is available to talk to you.